WilliamRagstad/Font-Manager/README.md

 # Introduction

-**CS:GO Font Manager** is a software designed to simplify switching between different fonts for the game.
+**Font Manager** is a software designed to simplify switching between different fonts for the game CS:GO.
+What it does is replaces the 'fonts' folder located inside CS:GO's panorama files and adds the font to your liking.

 It features a "Drag-and-Drop" system which allows you to add new fonts in seconds.
 This software is safe to use and is completely VAC free.
-What it does is replaces the 'fonts' folder located inside CS:GO's panorama files and adds the font to your liking.

 #### Features: